Saturday 19th October

 A huge thank you to all the participants of the Big Cathedral Sleep Out, to our wonderful volunteers, to Fr Peter McVerry for his input and to Fr Leo Creelman for leading Adoration and Celebrating Mass.
 It was wonderful to be able to welcome Bishop Larry for part of the evening too!

-Together the group raised nearly €2000 to be forwarded to the Peter McVerry Trust.
+Together the group raised over €2000 to be forwarded to the Peter McVerry Trust.
 Our hope is that this will become an annual event in our Lenten calendar - keep an eye out for the Big Cathedral Sleepout 2020!!

 It'll be the best thing you do each day!